njleonzhang/docsify-demo-box-react/docs/README.md

 > a plugin for [docsify](https://docsify.js.org/#/) to write React jsx demo with instant preview and jsfiddle integration

+This plugin is for React.
+For Vue, please use [docsify-demo-box](https://github.com/njleonzhang/docsify-demo-box)

 ## Usage

 1. import react and this plugin to docsify `index.html`